Archiving outSPOKEN 9.0

 I had tempted fate enough and made the purchase.
-Those of you that support my various works through donations helped pay for it so thank you!
+Those who support my various works through donations helped pay for it, so thank you!
 Time for some sleep.

-When I woke up I shared the news with Steve so he can let the original requester know this software will be available soon.
+When I woke up, I shared the news with Steve so he can let the original requester know this software would be available soon.
 And so the wait began.

 August 11th, the software arrived a day early!
 Time to get this properly archived and preserved for the ages.

-Unfortunately none of the download links on the archives Alva website work so any hopes of finding a PDF version of the user manual and other paperwork is gone.
-The user manual has 66 pages, each page was scanned at 600dpi.
-Perhaps a bit much for today but 10 years from now who knows how tiny 600dpi scans may look?
+Unfortunately, none of the download links on the archives Alva website work, so any hopes of finding a PDF version of the user manual and other paperwork is gone.
+The user manual has 66 pages, and each page was scanned at 600dpi.
+Perhaps a bit much for today but ten years from now, who knows how tiny 600dpi scans may look?
 So my philosophy is, scan it as big as you can.

-The welcome letter, list of key commands and installation instructions were also scanned.
-All of the documents were then run through an OCR application so that they could be exported as PDF’s with selectable (and thus speakable) and searchable text.
+The welcome letter, key commands list, and installation instructions were also scanned.
+All of the documents were then run through an OCR application so that they could be exported as PDFs with selectable (and thus speakable) and searchable text.

-The user guide did not get the OCR treatment as the cassettes already take care of making that accessible.
+The user guide did not get the OCR treatment as the cassettes already make that accessible.

 And thanks again to my generous donors that allow me to use some of the funds for little side projects such as this one.
 You’re a special kind of awesome!